Laronk/Filmmaking_Tutorials/Learning from my mistakes/Lessons_from_my_filmmaking_projects__Jan_Karpiuk.md

     When you know what the character intends to do with their words, you know what might say.

+- **`DIRECTING - IDENTIFY CHARACTER OBJECTIVES ON EVERY LINE OF DIALOGUE AND WRITE DOWN QUES FOR DIRECTING ACTORS IN YOUR SCRIPT PRINT`**

 - **`SCOUT LOCATION WITH YOUR DOP`**

 - **`PROVIDE THE FILM CREW NECESARY INFORMATION ABOUT THE SHOOTING LOCATION`**

     Make shure everybody knows where the location is, where the exit/entrance is, where the toilets, smoking areas, craft services, and the set are.
 Ensure everybody knows the rules and limitations imposed upon you by the location manager/host.

 ---